-On Zencare, you can book a free call with a therapist directly from their profile.
+On Zencare, many providers offer the opportunity to book a free call directly from their profile.
 This initial call generally lasts 10 to 20 minutes, and is an opportunity to decide if you want to schedule an in-person appointment.
 First impressions are one of the best indicators of success in the therapeutic relationship, so the stakes are heightened for this call to go well — on both sides!

 It’s normal to feel nervous about this first call.
 However, rest assured knowing that you’re taking the first step in your mental health journey.
 So here’s a guide to everything you can expect, including what questions the therapist will likely ask you, plus what you can ask to properly assess fit and feel confident that you found the right therapist.